-If your employee applied for Permanent Resident status in Canada during the period of their post-graduation work permit but are nearing the expiry date, Citizenship and Immigration Canada has announced a Bridging Open Work Permit to ensure uninterrupted work.
+If your employee applied for Permanent Resident status in Canada during the period of their post-graduation work permit but are nearing the expiry date, Immigration, Refugees, and Citizenship Canada (IRCC) has announced a Bridging Open Work Permit to ensure uninterrupted work.

 - Labour Market Impact Assessment – This is permission from Employment and Social Development Canada (ESDC) to hire someone who is not a Canadian citizen or permanent resident.
 This permission requires employers to provide details of the position as well as proof of recruitment efforts.
 Other documentation may also be required.

 “Implied Status” allows international students and workers to stay in Canada and continue to work or study if their current work or study permit expires while their application for a permit extension is being processed.
 This “Implied Status” is recognized by Service Canada allowing the student or worker to also continue to be paid while they wait for their new study or work permit to be issued.